 The initial effort of the officers of the American Bison Society to bring about the establishment of a state herd of American bison, to be permanently located on state lands, and owned and maintained by the state of New York, has been thwarted.
 The bill introduced and vigorously pushed by Assemblyman Frank H. Hooper was by Senator Armstrong kindly translated into an item of the annual supply bill, where it met the approval of Speaker Wadsworth, Assemblyman Moreland, Chairman of the Assembly Committee on Ways and Means, and all the members of the Conference Committee.
 It is a pleasing fact that the measure encountered no determined opposition, and all the leading Senators and Assemblymen have cordially favored it.
 The only necessity for the strenuous efforts in behalf of this measure that were put forth by Professor Franklin W. Hooper and the President of the Bison Society, ably assisted by Mr. Harry V. Radford, was by reason of the fact that the initial appropriation necessary is $20,000, and there were calls for state money beyond the amount available.

 For a time it seemed that the proposed bison herd was desired by every citizen of this state.
 The item passed both houses of the legislature,

 practically by unanimous consent, and went to (Governor Hughes in the supply bill.
 Without the slightest warning, and to the profound surprise of everyone.
-Governor Hughes picked out the item for the state bison herd, and
+Governor Hughes picked out the item for the state bison herd and vetoed it.

 WICHITA BUFFALO RANGE.